Law Firm Answering Service: AI vs Traditional Options Compared

 Large firms often have dedicated intake departments with multiple receptionists and intake specialists.
 For these firms, an answering service functions as overflow and after-hours backup.
 A traditional legal answering service may be preferred for its human touch with high-value clients, while an AI service can handle the volume of routine intake calls that do not require human judgment.

-When comparing providers, evaluate these factors:
+When comparing providers, score each option against these criteria:

-- Integration capabilities: Does it sync with Clio, MyCase, PracticePanther, or your specific PMS?
+| PMS integration | Manual data re-entry wastes staff time | Does it sync with Clio, MyCase, PracticePanther, or your specific PMS? |

 Stop Sending Clients to Voicemail